Carol Leigh

 Carol Leigh (January 11, 1951 – November 16, 2022), also known as The Scarlot Harlot, was an American artist, author, filmmaker, sex worker, and sex workers' rights activist.
 She is credited with coining the term sex work and founded the Sex Worker Film and Arts Festival and was the co-founder of BAYSWAN, the Bay Area Sex Worker Advocacy Network.

 Early life and education

 Leigh was born on January 11, 1951, in New York City and grew up in Jackson Heights, Queens.
 She was a red diaper baby, and her family was Jewish.
 She later attended Binghamton University (1968–70) and Empire State College (1972–74), where she obtained a BA in creative writing.
 She also attended the Boston University MFA program for creative writing.

-By 1978, Leigh moved to San Francisco and started engaging in sex work.
-Two years later she was raped by two men at the establishment she worked at.
+By 1978, Leigh moved to San Francisco and began sex work.
+Two years later she was raped by two men at the establishment where she worked.
 She did not report this to the police for fear of the establishment being shut down.
 Leigh later described the rape as a defining moment in her life that prompted her activism for sex workers' rights.